TomFrost/Vers/README.md

     bower install vers --save

-Then include it on your page with:
+Then include it on your page with the following line, or by using your favorite module system (Vers is UMD-wrapped):

     <script src="path/to/vers.min.js"></script>